ohmpi/ohmpi/README.md

 # OhmPi

-Development of a low-cost multi-electrodes resistivity meter for electrical resistivity mesaurement for lab applications, based on raspberry board
+Development of a low-cost multi-electrodes resistivity meter for electrical resistivity mesaurement for lab applications, based on raspberry board.

+Join the community on [Discord](Join the community on Discord to share your experience and provide feedback) to share your experience and provide feedback or use the gitlab issue.

 ## Installation